zweck/bdd-selenium-mocha/README.md

 It is a Node app, could of been a Python one but I don't know Python so I wrote it in Node, you are more than welcome to re-write it in whatever language you like if this offends you.

 So the first step is to make sure you have Node installed, preferrably v7.10.0 or above as we use `async`/`await`.
+If you are using `nvm` simply type:

+`nvm use`

 To run: